 \section{Abstract}

 We investigate the support of a distribution $f$ on the real grassmannian $\mathrm{Gr}_k(\mathbb R^n)$ whose spectrum, namely its nontrivial $\mathrm O(n)$-components, is restricted to a subset $\Lambda$ of all $\mathrm O(n)$-types.
 We prove that unless $\Lambda$ is co-sparse, $f$ cannot be supported at a point.
-As an application, we prove that if $2\leq k\leq n-2$, then the cosine transform of a distribution on the grassmannian cannot be supported inside an open Schubert cell $\Sigma^k$.
-This immediately yields a sharpening of the injectivity theorem of D. Klain: an even, continuous, translation-invariant, $k$-homogeneous valuation on convex bodies in $\mathbb R^n$ is uniquely determined by its restrictions to the $k$-dimensional subspaces in an arbitrarily small neighborhood of the complement of $\Sigma^k$.
-We consider also the general $\alpha$-cosine and Radon transforms between grassmannians.
+We utilize this uncertainty principle to prove that if $2\leq k\leq n-2$, then the cosine transform of a distribution on the grassmannian cannot be supported inside any single open Schubert cell $\Sigma^k$.
+The same holds for certain more general $\alpha$-cosine transforms and for the Radon transform between grassmannians, and more generally for various $\GL_n(\R)$-modules.
+These results are then applied to convex geometry and geometric tomography, where sharper versions of the Aleksandrov projection theorem, Funk section theorem, and Klain's and Schneider's injectivity theorems for convex valuations are obtained.